Leslie Willey, Dean, School of Interdisciplinary Studies

 Dr. Leslie Willey is the dean of the School of Interdisciplinary Studies, director of the Stephens College Children’s School and director of the Master of Education program.
 She earned her Ph.D. and M.Ed. from the University of Missouri, studying literacy and early childhood education, and a B.A. from Stephens College.
 Willey has taught in both public and private early childhood and elementary classrooms and has served as an educational consultant to schools, providing professional development to teachers throughout the U.S. She also worked as a consultant and provided professional development through the Ministry of Education in New Zealand.
 Willey often presents at state and national conferences.

-Steph Borklund, Assistant Professor of Digital Filmmaking
+Steph Borklund, Assistant Professor

-Steph Borklund has more than 10 years of experience as a producer, director and editor.
+Steph Borklund is an assistant professor of digital filmmaking.
+She has more than 10 years of experience as a producer, director and editor.
 Her works include documentaries, narratives, and corporate and industrial videos.
 She previously worked as director of post production in California for Left Coast Productions, where she won several Telly, Aurora and Summit Creative awards (editing) for her corporate and industrial work.
 Borklund embraces the power of the film medium and continues to create educational and meaningful films.
 Her most recent film, I Am One, a short film about bullying, is nearing completion and getting ready for distribution.
 Other recent works include being first assistant camera on Getting Away Together, a PBS television series, and co-producing and editing the documentary Hollywood East, a film documenting the silent film era in Jacksonville, Fla.
 Her most rewarding job has been teaching at Stephens and having the opportunity to teach the next generation of female filmmakers.
 She earned her M.F.A. from Savannah College of Art and Design and a B.A. from the University of Kansas.

-Kelly Hulse, Assistant Professor of Equestrian Studies
+Kelly Hulse, Assistant Professor

 Sara Linde-Patel, Instructor; Program Coordinator of Equestrian Studies